To see what we are doing each week in Year 3, please visit us on Twitter:

 Class Teacher – Miss Whitehouse

-Higher Lever Teaching Assistant - Mrs Roberts
+Higher Level Teaching Assistant - Mrs Roberts

-SEN 1:1 Teaching Assistant – Mrs Farmer
+SEN 1:1 Teaching Assistant – Miss Lake

 · PE will be taught every Tuesday and Friday.
 Please ensure that your child has both indoor and outdoor PE kits.
 Please ensure that both pumps and trainers are in school at all times and that clothes are clearly labelled.
-They will need their kit for this Friday.

 · All children require a named painting apron, which is to remain in school at all times.